Orbit Parametrizations for K3 Surfaces: Penteracts (or 5-cubes): 2 (x) 2 (x) 2 (x) 2 (x) 2

 on $\Lambda$ in $\NS(X)$.
 By symmetry, all of the $5$-cycles that meet all $5$ vertices act in a similar way on $\NS(X)$.
 As we will see in \S \ref{sec:positiveentropy}, these 5-cycle automorphisms of $X$ turn out to be fixed-point-free in general and have positive entropy.

-As mentioned in the introduction, the elements of $\Gamma_{\mathrm{pent}}$ often have positive entropy (though are not necessarily fixed-point-free automorphisms).
+As mentioned in the introduction, the elements of $\Gamma_{\mathrm{pent}}$ are often fixed-point free and of positive entropy.
 One obtains many different quadratic and quartic Salem polynomials as the characteristic polynomials of these automorphisms.
 In particular, the N\'eron-Severi lattice $\NS(X)$ is isomorphic to $U(2) \oplus A_2(2)$ for a very general $X$ in our family.
-Therefore, $\Aut(X)$ has finite index in $O(U \oplus A_2)$, which is commensurable to $\SL_2(\Z[\omega])$\footnote{We are grateful to Curt McMullen for pointing out this fact.
-See also Aurel Page's answer in \cite{mathoverflow-aurel}, which outlines a proof that $O(U\oplus A_2)$ is in fact isomorphic to $\PGL_2(\Z[\omega])$.}, where $\omega$ denotes a third root of unity.
+Therefore, $\Aut(X)$ has finite index in $O(U \oplus A_2)$, which is commensurable to $\SL_2(\Z[\omega])$ where $\omega$ denotes a third root of unity\footnote{We are grateful to Curt McMullen for pointing out this commensurability.}.
 One way to see this commensurability is as follows: consider the Hermitian form over $\Z[\omega]$ with matrix given by

 The discriminant of this form (i.e., the determinant of the matrix) is $xy - (z^2+ zw + w^2)$, which is half the quadratic form corresponding to the lattice $U \oplus A_2$.
 Therefore, it is enough to show that a finite index subgroup of the group $\SL_2(\Z[\omega])$ acts as a group of automorphisms of the Hermitian form \eqref{eq:hermform}.
 This is readily accomplished by considering the action $g \cdot M = g M g^\dagger$, where $g \in \SL_2(\Z[\omega])$ and $g^\dagger$ is the conjugate transpose of $g$.
-We omit checking the standard details, referring the interested reader to, e.g., \cite[\S 13.9, pg.~317]{cassels}.
+We omit checking the standard details, referring the interested reader to, e.g., \cite[\S 13.9, pg.~317]{cassels}. \footnote{We may also see this commensurability geometrically by comparing the automorphism group of the abelian surface $E \times E$ (where $E = \mathbb{C}/\Z[\omega]$ is the elliptic curve of $j$-invariant $0$) with the automorphisms of its transcendental lattice $U(-1) \oplus A_2(-1)$.
+See also Aurel Page's answer in \cite{mathoverflow-aurel}, which outlines a proof that $O(U\oplus A_2)$ is in fact isomorphic to $\PGL_2(\Z[\omega])$.}

-It follows that the Salem polynomials of the automorphism group generate a positive proportion of the quadratic extensions of $\Z[\omega]$, and that the quadratic Salem polynomials generate a positive proportion of real quadratic fields.
-By explicit calculation, we can even make the stronger statement as in the introduction.
-For instance, let